 The nursery to eighth grade structure allows Gordon to connect children across age levels, promoting a schoolwide sense of community, and making key social skills like empathy and kindness part of the day-to-day experience.
 Every year, each second, third and fourth grader is paired up with a younger student for a variety of activities from September to June.
-In Middle School, the four grades come together regularly through electives, assemblies, and extracurricular activities such as athletics, music and theater.
+In Middle School, fifth through eighth graders come together regularly through electives, assemblies, and extracurricular activities such as athletics, music and theater.

-The Middle School students are Gordon’s oldest students, and their experience recognizes that fact.
+The Middle School students are Gordon’s oldest, and their experience recognizes that fact.
 In student government, on-campus service learning, and in mixed-grade projects, Middle School students discover many ways to be a leader.